-Where cartilage wear and tear or historical injuries are present, consider providing the nutritional building blocks to support repair from Cortaflex Super Fenn or Cortaflex Regular, both available in powder or liquid form.
+Where cartilage wear and tear have occurred, consider providing the nutritional building blocks to support repair from Cortaflex Super Fenn or Cortaflex Regular, both available in powder or liquid form.

-If you know that glucosamine-based supplements work for your horse or pony, Glucosamine HCl 12,000, or the more powerful Glucosamine 12:10, which not only contains a full 12,000mg glucosamine, but also 10,000mg MSM, Hyaluronic acid, and Green Lipped Mussel, a natural source of chondroitin.
+If you know that glucosamine-based supplements work for your horse or pony, Glucosamine HCl 12,000 may be the product for you!
+It not only contains a full 12,000mg glucosamine, but also 10,000mg MSM, Hyaluronic acid, and Green Lipped Mussel, a natural source of chondroitin.

 Turmeric provides many benefits for older horses, containing powerful antioxidants as well as anti-inflammatory compounds.
 Turmeric Xtra provides high quality turmeric, on a palatable linseed base, which also provides vital omega 3 fatty acids.